michaelcizmar/ocm/README.md

 ## Welcome to the Open Case Management (OCM) Project! ##

+### What is OCM? ###

+Open Case Management is a case management system featuring a browser-based user interface.
+It is user friendly and tailored to meet the specific needs of the not-for-profit legal services program.
+It is freely available under the GPL v2 open source license.
+For programs that don't wish to run their own server, commercial hosting is available from www.pikasoftware.com.

 ### Installing OCM ###

-These instructions are for CentOS 5.
+These instructions are for CentOS 5, 6, and 7.
 Instructions for other operating systems are on the way!

 * Install Apache web server, PHP, mod_ssl, and MySQL or MariaDB.